 My go-to high protein toppings:

-Looking for a full meal?
-Pair your protein everything bagel with a kale and white bean salad or a protein muffin for long-lasting energy.
+Looking for flavor ideas?
+My bagel topping list is packed with sweet and savory inspiration.
+For a full meal, pair your protein everything bagel with this kale and white bean salad for lasting energy and balance.

 Why This Everything Bagel Recipe Works (With or Without Protein)